 About the Annual T.M.C.
 Asser Lecture

-Each year the Asser Institute invites an internationally renowned jurist and outstanding public intellectual to deliver the Annual Lecture.
+Each year, the Asser Institute invites an internationally renowned jurist and outstanding public intellectual to deliver the Annual Lecture.
 They are called to take inspiration from the Dutch jurist Tobias Asser’s vision and to examine – as Tobias Asser did in his days (1838-1913) – how to respond to ‘the condition of society’, especially in the 21st century.
 The First Asser Annual Lecture was organised to mark the 50th anniversary of the establishment of the Asser Institute.
-Previous speakers at the Annual Lecture include Prof Martti Koskenniemi, Prof Saskia Sassen, Onora O'Neill and Prof Joseph Weiler.
+Previous speakers at the Annual Lecture were Prof Martti Koskenniemi, Prof Saskia Sassen, Onora O'Neill and Prof Joseph Weiler.